 Now we are able to give every encipherment its own independent mapping by plugging the nonce in as the tweak.
 If a plaintext is enciphered with different tweaks, the resulting cryptograms have no similarities.
 Likewise, if a cryptogram is deciphered with different tweaks, the resulting plaintexts have no similarities.
 The tweak allows us to achieve semantic security.
 To demonstrate this, I have enciphered image P1 with an identical key but two different 1-bit tweaks.
 The neat thing about this is that I can make the tweak public and it does not reduce the security of the scheme.
 In addition, had I not labeled the tweaks below, the adversary would not be able to figure out which cryptogram was created with which tweak better than a complete guess:

-Is it possible to build an authenticated encryption scheme on top of the wide block cipher?
-Not only is it possible, but it takes very little effort.
-As shown above, we can take the plaintext and plug it into the block cipher directly... but is this really giving us integrity and authenticity guarantees?
-Not quite.
+Not only is it possible to build an authenticated encryption scheme on top of a wide block cipher, but it takes very little effort.
+As shown above, we can take the plaintext and plug it into the block cipher directly, but this does not quite give us integrity and authenticity guarantees.

 To validate integrity and authenticity, we need known redundancy that we can check in the decipher oracle.
 The simplest way to achieve this is to simply append e.g. 128 0-bits onto the end of the plaintext before running it through the wide block cipher.
 Then, in the decipher oracle, we just need to validate that all 128 0-bits are intact after decipherment.
 This works because the wide block cipher is non-malleable: any modification of the cryptogram results in every bit of plaintext flipping with 50% probability, and vice versa.
 This means that the adversary has only a 1 in 2128 chance of all 128 0-bits being intact when tampering with the cryptogram.